369geofreeman/machine-learning-algorithms-and-data-structures/Machine-Learning-Algorithms/logistic-regression/README.md

 <img src="img/img14.png" alt="classification img" width="500"/>

-And here is our template for gradient decent where we repeatedly update eachparameter by updating it as itself minus the learning rate, alpha (𝞪) times the derrivative term
+And here is our template for gradient decent where we repeatedly update each parameter by updating it as itself minus the learning rate, alpha (𝞪) times the derrivative term

 ```
 want min𝜣 J(𝜣):